jup-ag/space-station/docs/300-tool-kits/1-swap-terminal.md

 ---
-sidebar_label: "Overview"
+sidebar_label: "Swap Terminal"
-description: "An overview of Jupiter Swap Terminal Widget and its core features."
+description: "An overview of Jupiter Swap Terminal and its core features."
-title: "Overview"
+title: "Swap Terminal"
 ---

 import Tabs from '@theme/Tabs';